Food and Drug Administration: History

 These reforms had the effect of increasing the time, and the difficulty, required to bring a drug to market.
 One of the most important statutes in establishing the modern American pharmaceutical market was the 1984 Drug Price Competition and Patent Term Restoration Act, more commonly known as the "Hatch-Waxman Act" after its chief sponsors.
 The act extended the patent exclusivity terms of new drugs, and tied those extensions, in part, to the length of the FDA approval process for each individual drug.
-For generic manufacturers, the Act created a new approval mechanism, the Abbreviated New Drug Application (ANDA), in which the generic drug manufacturer need only demonstrate that their generic formulation has the same active ingredient, route of administration, dosage form, strength, and pharmacokinetic properties ("bioequivalence") as the corresponding brand-name drug.
-This Act has been credited with, in essence, creating the modern generic drug industry.
+For generic manufacturers, the act created a new approval mechanism, the Abbreviated New Drug Application (ANDA), in which the generic drug manufacturer need only demonstrate that their generic formulation has the same active ingredient, route of administration, dosage form, strength, and pharmacokinetic properties ("bioequivalence") as the corresponding brand-name drug.
+This act has been credited with, in essence, creating the modern generic drug industry.

 Concerns about the length of the drug approval process were brought to the fore early in the AIDS epidemic.
-In the mid- and late 1980s, ACT-UP and other HIV activist organizations accused the FDA of unnecessarily delaying the approval of medications to fight HIV and opportunistic infections.
+In the mid and late 1980s, ACT-UP and other HIV activist organizations accused the FDA of unnecessarily delaying the approval of medications to fight HIV and opportunistic infections.
 Partly in response to these criticisms, the FDA issued new rules to expedite approval of drugs for life-threatening diseases, and expanded pre-approval access to drugs for patients with limited treatment options.
 All of the initial drugs approved for the treatment of HIV/AIDS were approved through these accelerated approval mechanisms.
 Frank Young, then commissioner of the FDA, was behind the Action Plan Phase II, established in August 1987 for quicker approval of AIDS medication.

 In two instances, state governments have sought to legalize drugs that the FDA has not approved.
 Under the theory that federal law, passed pursuant to Constitutional authority, overrules conflicting state laws, federal authorities still claim the authority to seize, arrest, and prosecute for possession and sales of these substances, even in states where they are legal under state law.
 The first wave was the legalization by 27 states of laetrile in the late 1970s.
-This drug was used as a treatment for cancer, but scientific studies both before and after this legislative trend found it to be ineffective.
+This drug was used as a treatment for cancer, but scientific studies both before and after this legislative trend found it ineffective.
 The second wave concerned medical marijuana in the 1990s and 2000s.
 Though Virginia passed legislation allowing doctors to recommend cannabis for glaucoma or the side effects of chemotherapy, a more widespread trend began in California with the Compassionate Use Act of 1996.

-When the FDA requested Endo Pharmaceuticals on June 8, 2017, to remove oxymorphone hydrochloride from the market, it was the first such request in FDA history.
+When the FDA requested Endo Pharmaceuticals on June 8, 2017, to remove an extended-release formulation of oxymorphone hydrochloride from the market, it was the first request in FDA history to recall an effective drug over its potential for misuse.